nijotz/pixl/README.md

 # Intro
-pixl is a library to make LED mapping and animations more modular and easier to setup.
+Audiolux is a library to make sound-reactive LED mapping and animations more modular and easier to setup.

 # Install